jkubala/FluidHTN-FPS-Demo/README.md

 ### AI Sensor

 Enemies use a dedicated sensor system to perceive the player.
 The sensor tracks whether the player is visible, at what range, and crucially **from which direction** they are being observed.
-This feeds directly into the world-state blackboard so the HTN planner can make informed decisions — e.g. only taking cover when the player has line of sight, or flanking from a blind side.
+This feeds directly into the world-state blackboard so the HTN planner can make informed decisions — e.g., only taking cover when the player has line of sight, or flanking from a blind side.

 A built-in **direction updater GUI** visualises the sensor state in the editor and at runtime, displaying a directional indicator of where the player is currently being seen from.
 This makes it easy to debug and tune perception behaviour without needing to read raw blackboard values.